jamiestrachan/find-the-line/README.md

 find-the-line
 =============

-A simple game about prediction and avoidance.
+A simple game about navigating crowds.